API-Skeletons/zf-doctrine-graphql/README.md

 Entity metadata is introspected and is therefore Doctrine data driver agnostic.
 Data is collected via hydrators thereby allowing full control over each field using hydrator filters and strategies.
 Multiple object managers are supported.
+Multiple hydrator configurations are supported.
 This library enables queries only.
-Producing mutations is left to the developer.

 Installation